nmwsharp/diffusion-net/experiments/sampling_invariance/README.md

 ```python
 python sampling_invariance.py
 ```
 which trains on the ordinary FAUST registered templates, then tests on the remeshed meshes & point cloud as described above.
 The training script prints the fraction of vertices which were classified exacatly correctly; this is not a very meaningful metric, just something to give feedback during training.
-After the last epoch, error on the test set is reported as measured by geodesic distance along the surface between the predicted correspondence and correct correspondence.
+After the last epoch, error on the test set is reported as measured by geodesic distance along the surface between the predicted correspondence and correct correspondence, a much more meaningful metric.

 ### Evaluating pretrained models

-Likewise, a pretrained models is included in `/pretrained_models`.
+Likewise, a pretrained model is included in `/pretrained_models`.
 You can load it and evaluate on the test set like:

 ```python
 python sampling_invariance.py --evaluate